Principal listing and maintenance requirements and procedures

 Ownership.
 At the time of listing, there must be a minimum of 2 shareholders and a maximum of 200 shareholders in general.
 There are no ownership requirements with respect to holders of a particular nationality.

 Minimum public float.
-A listing applicant's publicly-offered shares must amount to at least 25% of the total shares of the company, or at least 10%, where the total share capital of the company exceeds RMB400 million (approximately US$56.52 million).
+A listing applicant's publicly-offered shares must amount to at least 25% of the total shares of the company (post offering), or at least 10%, where the total share capital of the company exceeds RMB400 million (approximately US$57.20 million).

 Corporate governance.
-The Guiding Principles on Governing Listed Companies and Listing of Shares have made detailed provisions on corporate governance, which are dedicated to connected party and notifiable transactions, board composition and other corporate governance issues.
-See Section 5 below for further information.
+The Code of Corporate Governance for Listed Companies have made detailed provisions on corporate governance, which are dedicated to connected party and notifiable transactions, board composition and other corporate governance issues.
+See the section entitled Corporate governance for further information.

 Sponsor and interviews.
 Each listing applicant must appoint at least one independent sponsor to assist with its listing application.
 It is not compulsory for the company seeking listing to conduct interviews with the exchange or the CSRC.
 However, the company may conduct unofficial interviews with the exchange and the CSRC if necessary or required.